numpy/numpy/doc/source/user/absolute-beginners-outline.rst

     # print the first element of the array
     print(a[0])
     # this will print *1*

+- More information about arrays

   - What else might it be called?

   - What is its shape

   - Can you reshape it?

   - What’s the difference between a Python List and a NumPy array?
 Why use NumPy?

   - What are the attributes of an array?

 - Broadcasting example

 - How to create an array (ndarray object)
 - How to create a basic array